Community Behavioral Health Care Professional Loan Repayment Program

 Each year you wish to apply for this program, you must submit an application.
 Qualified applicants will be sent a Notice of Eligibility letter from ISAC.

-In order to be considered timely, the 2022-23 Community Behavioral Health Care Professional Loan Repayment Program application must be submitted on or before November 15, 2022, which is the priority consideration date.
-Untimely applicatons (i.e., those received after the priority consideration date) will continue to be considered for as long as funding remains available after all timely, qualified applicants have been awarded.
+In order to be considered timely, the 2023-24 Community Behavioral Health Care Professional Loan Repayment Program application must have been submitted on or before November 15, 2023, which was the priority consideration date.
+Untimely applications (i.e., those received after the priority consideration date) are considered for as long as funding remains available after all timely, qualified applicants have been awarded.

 If, after submission, you need to change your response(s) to any item(s) and/or update any information after the application has been submitted, you will need to provide the information to ISAC.
 Examples of items that may need to be updated include demographic information (i.e., name, address, telephone number, etc.), and/or information about your outstanding loans and the loan holder/servicer.
 These changes can be submitted to ISAC using one of the below methods, but cannot be done over the telephone.